milofultz/tinybrainfans/wiki/Programming/Code Style/style.md

 ## Common Practices

-- Utilizing vertical over horizontal space to aid readability
+- Utilize vertical over horizontal space to aid readability
-- Preferring being explicit over implicit (don't be clever)
+- Prefer being explicit over implicit (don't be clever)
-- Constants using all caps in snake case: `FRAMES_PER_SECOND`
+- Constants use all caps in snake case: `FRAMES_PER_SECOND`
-- Classes having first letter capitalized: `User`
+- Classes have first letter capitalized: `User`
 - Avoid global variables

 Whatever you do, just make it consistent.